KasparEtter/ef1p/README.md

 Please [open an issue](https://github.com/KasparEtter/ef1p/issues/new) if you found a typographical error, a factual inaccuracy or a logical fallacy.
-Please also let me know if an explanation is difficult to follow.
+Please also let me know if an explanation or argument is difficult to follow.
-You are welcome to suggest interesting topics for me to write about.
+In general, I prefer issues to pull requests.
-However, unless I explicitly asked for it, I will not accept any pull requests.
+By creating a pull request,
-By making a pull request, you transfer the copyright of your contribution without any limitations to [me](#copyright).
+you transfer the copyright of your contribution without any limitations to [me](#copyright).

 ### Dependencies